Skip to main content

 1. Jamaica

-We are not kidding in calling Jamaica a weed paradise for its stunningly gorgeous scenery, incredible food and one-of-a-kind music and island culture only adding to the experience.
+We are not kidding when we call Jamaica a weed paradise.
+Its stunningly gorgeous scenery, incredible food, and one-of-a-kind music and island culture only add to the experience.

 2. Costa Rica